Our Philosophy

 In her free time, Tessa loves spending time outside in nature, going on adventures with her dog, Penelope, live music, traveling, and spending time with friends and family.

-Ohia Hall, B.S.
+Ohia Hall, BS

 INTERN THERAPIST